 - HTML or HyperText Markup Language is the backbone needed to structure content on your website.

 - CSS, or Cascading Style Sheets, is used in tandem with HTML and can change the order of elements on a page without impacting the visual layout.

 - PHP is a little more skewed to web development but can be helpful if you want to customize your WordPress website beyond the basics.

 - A web designer will encompass all the skills listed and give you the edge to decide where text and visuals should go, and how the flow of the page can be enhanced to improve the reader experience.

 Obtaining the proper skills can help; improve website speed, web design, user experience, and conversion rate on your WordPress sites.

 Setting Up Your Domain

 WordPress is super easy to install and navigate, making it possible for even less-experienced users to experiment and create a website.
-In a quick and simple manner, here are the general steps required to install and start making use of the platform (as detailed by WordPress themselves):
+In a quick and simple manner, here are the general steps required to install WordPress and start making use of the platform (as detailed by WordPress itself):

 - Go to the WordPress website and download the package containing the platform.

 - Upon completion of the download, unzip the package.